holoviz/panel/doc/tutorials/basic/layouts.md

 ## Combine Layouts

 :::{note}
-To create more complex arrangements of objects, we can combine and nest *layouts*.
+To create more complex layouts of objects, we can combine and nest *layouts*.
 :::

 Let's run the code below: